jaylab-ctrl/Muzikal/README.md

 6. Applied Hyperparameter Tuning on CatBoost to increase the accuracy score of the model.
 7. Performed Ensembled Learning on all models.
 8. Made a small prediction based on the given sample of the dataframe.
+9. Dumped model in a pickle file.
+10. Build an app file for Streamlit deployment.
+11. Used localtunnel to tunnel application on STreamlit.